How Is the Workweek Changing?

 Pros of A 40-Hour Workweek

-Above eight hours a day or 40 hours a week, employers and employees both deal with detrimental effects.
-People who work overtime routinely face health issues.
-Their productivity rates are reduced, and they are more likely to make mistakes in their daily work tasks.
+Employers and employees both experience detrimental effects when working more than eight hours a day or 40 hours a week.
+People who work overtime routinely face health issues, their productivity rates are reduced, and they are more likely to make mistakes in their daily work tasks.

 Cons to A 40-Hour Workweek